-- The standard @SOAPBinding annotation at the class-level to specify the type of Web Service, such as document-literal-wrapped or RPC-encoded. - The WebLogic-specific @WLHttpTransport annotation at the class-level to specify the context and service URIs that are used in the URL that invokes the deployed Web Service. - The standard @WebMethod annotation at the method-level for each method that is exposed as a Web Service operation. - See Chapter 4, "Programming the JWS File," for general information about using JWS annotations in a Java file. - g.
-You might need to add additional annotations to your JWS file, depending on the 8.1 Web Service features you want to carry forward to 10g Release 3.
+- The standard @SOAPBinding annotation at the class-level to specify the type of Web service, such as document-literal-wrapped or RPC-encoded. - The WebLogic-specific @WLHttpTransport annotation at the class-level to specify the context and service URIs that are used in the URL that invokes the deployed Web service. - The standard @WebMethod annotation at the method-level for each method that is exposed as a Web service operation.

+See Chapter 4, "Programming the JWS File" for general information about using JWS annotations in a Java file.

+- g.
+You might need to add additional annotations to your JWS file, depending on the 8.1 Web service features you want to carry forward to 10.3.x.
 In 8.1, many of these features were configured using attributes of servicegen.
-See "Mapping of servicegen Attributes to JWS Annotations or jwsc Attributes" on page 8-20 for a table that lists equivalent JWS annotation, if available, for features you enabled in 8.1 using servicegen attributes.
+See Section 8.3.3, "Mapping of servicegen Attributes to JWS Annotations or jwsc Attributes" for a table that lists equivalent JWS annotation, if available, for features you enabled in 8.1 using servicegen attributes. - 6.
+Copy the old build.xml file that built the 8.1 Web service to the 10.3.x working directory.

-- 6. Copy the old build.xml file that built the 8.1 Web Service to the 10g Release 3 working directory. - 7.
-Update your Ant build.xml file to execute the jwsc Ant task, along with other supporting tasks, instead of servicegen.
+7. Update your Ant build.xml file to execute the jwsc Ant task, along with other supporting tasks, instead of servicegen.